Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: summary

 It should be also noted that the anomalous proximity effect is switched on by the RSOC in spin-singlet $d_{xy}$-wave superconductor junctions.
-The resulting zero-energy LDOS and the magnitude of the odd-frequency spin-triplet $s$-wave pair amplitude is increased with the increase of the magnitude of $\lambda$.
-This indicates that high $T_{C}$ cuprate junctions can be used to detect the anomalous proximity effect.
-Our obtained results provide a guide to detect the anomalous proximity effect in unconventional superconductor junctions and topological superconductors.
+The resulting zero-energy LDOS and the magnitude of the odd-frequency spin-triplet $s$-wave pair amplitude is enhanced with the increase of the magnitude of $\lambda$.
+This indicates that high $T_\mathrm{c}$ cuprate junctions can be used to detect the anomalous proximity effect.
+Another candidate material is CeCoIn$_5$, where the promising pairing symmetry is spin-singlet $d$-wave~\cite{PhysRevLett.94.107005}.
+It has been reported that the amplitude of the RSOC exceeds that of the superconducting gap~\cite{PhysRevLett.112.156404} in the superlattices of CeCoIn$_5$.